 Among this plant’s many attributes is its natural pyramidal form.
-It can grow up to 25 feet when mature and is one of the heaviest bearing of the hollies.
-Leaves are 2 ½ inches long with 5 to 6 deep teeth on each side and glossy green coloring.
-Much of the fruit seems to set without a male – Edward J. Stevens is the name for the male plant in the species – plant’s intervention (parthenocarpic) and numerous pea sized, red berries appear in fall.
+It can grow up to 25 feet (8 m.) when mature and is one of the heaviest bearings of the hollies.
+Leaves are 2.5 inches (5 cm.) long with five to six deep teeth on each side and glossy green coloring.
+Much of the fruit seems to set without a male – Edward J. Stevens is the name for the male plant in the species – plant’s intervention (parthenocarpic) and numerous pea-sized, red berries appear in fall.

 How to Grow Nellie Stevens Holly

 The tree even thrives in poor soil and doesn’t mind mild neglect, though plants prefer slightly acidic well-drained soil.

 Nellie Stevens is suitable for gardens in USDA zones 6 to 9.
 It is a fast-growing plant and useful as screen due to its thick foliage.
 Space plants 6 feet (2 m.) away when growing Nellie Stevens holly trees for a hedge effect.

 This holly is also remarkably resistant to most pests and diseases with the occasional exception of scale.

 This has become a popular plant in cultivation since its introduction.
 This is partly because Nellie Stevens holly care is minimal, and the plant is resistant to a host of bothersome conditions and pests.